edsu/wikigeo/README.md

 Additional Wikipedia Properties
 -------------------------------

-Additional properties of the Wikipedia articles returned can be added to the geojson feature properties by setting any of the following options to true:
+Additional properties of the Wikipedia articles can be added to the geojson feature properties by setting any of the following options to true:
 `images`, `categories`, `summaries`.  `templates`.
 For example: